Cairo on Camel Back

 A Camel Ride Around the Pyramids

 When I emerge, Nora asks if I want to do a camel ride while we are here since this pyramid is a good place to do it.
-I had planned to do that (loosely following the “when in Rome” theory) so I figured this was as good a time as any – if there is a good time to ride a camel.
+I had hoped to do a camel ride (loosely following the “when in Rome” theory).
+So I figure this is as good a time as any – if there is a good time to ride a camel.

 1) They are much, MUCH, taller than horses.

 2) They are NOT AT ALL amused by your presence on their back.